Jets set to welcome first female coach for training camp internship

 According to the New York Daily News, the Jets have offered a coaching internship to Collette Smith, who will work with the defensive backs.
 Smith will be the first female coach for the team and just the third in the NFL, following Jen Welter, who interned with the Arizona Cardinals in 2015, and Kathryn Smith, who spent last season as a quality-control special teams assistant with the Buffalo Bills (she was not retained after the Bills fired Rex Ryan).

 The 44-year old Smith is a native of Queens and lifelong Jets fan.
-She is currently a coach and marketing executive with the New York Sharks, part of the Independent Women’s Football League.
+She is currently a coach and marketing executive with the New York Sharks, part of the Women’s Football Alliance.

 “I’m over the top.
 I’m humbled and I’m proud,” Smith told the Daily News.
 “This could have happened with any NFL team.
 But it just so happened that it was with my beloved New York Jets.
 This is bigger because of that.
 God forbid it would have been with the Patriots.
 But I still would have done it.”